-However, many organizations are recognizing the benefits of providing official channels or social recognition programs through which employees can recognize their peers and encourage others to do the same.
+However, many organizations are recognizing the benefits of providing official channels for employees to socially recognize their peers.
 It’s one of the key ways in which innovative organizations drive their businesses forward and retain their top talent.

 The short answer is yes, you absolutely need a peer recognition program.

-Studies have shown that peer recognition can have a significant impact on the health and success of organizations.
-More C-suite executives are focusing on recognition strategies and programs to motivate, engage and retain their high performing team members!
+Studies show that peer recognition has a significant impact on the health and success of organizations.
+More C-suite executives are focusing on recognition strategies and programs to motivate, engage, and retain their high-performing team members.

-By practicing peer recognition, employees and leaders alike are able to share genuine feedback and positive praise with one another, regardless of their standing in an organization.
-This not only improves and nurtures the relationships employees have with one another but creates trust in leadership and showcases an inclusive culture of people who work as a team to benefit the whole.
+By practicing peer recognition, employees and leaders alike can share genuine feedback and positive praise with one another, regardless of their standing in an organization.
+This not only improves and nurtures peer relationships, but creates trust in leadership and showcases an inclusive culture of people who work as a team to benefit the whole.

-What was once a formal and cumbersome process of praise is now an approachable, organic and easy way to show your colleagues that you recognize their contributions.
-Peer recognition can successfully break down the barriers associated with nomination-based recognition processes and provide opportunities for real-time appreciation and communication.
+What was once a formal and cumbersome process of praise is now an approachable, organic, and easy way to recognize your colleague’s contributions.
+Peer recognition breaks down the barriers associated with nomination-based recognition processes, and provides opportunities for real-time appreciation and communication.

-A peer recognition program makes it easy for all employees at every level of an organization - especially admins - to practice recognition by eliminating the time-waste associated with approval flows and recognition tasks.
+A peer recognition program makes it easy for all employees at every level of an organization, especially admins, to practice recognition.
+Dedicated programs for recognition save the time usually wasted on approval flows and recognition tasks.

-Supporting peer recognition signals a belief in transparency and visibility across an entire organization, whereby employees can give recognition and acknowledge other acts of praise, as well.
-This establishes a framework through which every employee feels confident and comfortable giving recognition where and when it’s due, while everyone else can participate and support one another simultaneously!
+Supporting peer recognition signals a belief in transparency and visibility across an entire organization, whereby employees can give recognition and acknowledge other acts of praise, too.
+This establishes a framework through which every employee feels confident and comfortable giving recognition, while everyone else can participate and support one another.

 With peer recognition comes the opportunity to build better relationships with your employees and top talent.
-Not only does it work to effectively promote company values and behaviours, but it also nurtures connections between coworkers while fostering a collaborative organizational culture.
+Not only does it work to effectively promote company values and behaviours, but it also nurtures connections between coworkers.
+All together, peer recognition fosters a collaborative organizational culture.

-Thanks to peer recognition programs, organizations have the opportunity to stand out to job seekers and top talent, having a seriously effective tool at their disposal for showcasing their thriving culture and engaged teams to potential candidates.
-By implementing a simple peer recognition program like Kudos, organizations nurture employee engagement, improve turnover, retain their top talent, and foster a happier work culture!
+Thanks to peer recognition programs, organizations stand out to job seekers and top talent.
+Peer recognition programs are a seriously effective tool for showcasing their thriving culture and engaged teams to potential candidates.
+By implementing a simple peer recognition program like Kudos, organizations nurture employee engagement, improve turnover, retain their top talent, and foster a happier work culture.